ra1nlox/discord-emoji-pictures-generator/README.md

 # discord-emoji-pictures-generator
-Warning: this app can make only 7x7 pictures
+Warning: this app can use only 10 emojis (from 0 to 9) and only 7 rows

 makes a rows with emoji for discord

 Commands:

   set-emoji

   With this command as option -n or --number you select a number of emoji which will be replaced with your argument with name of emoji from discord (without colon)

   set-shape

-  With this command you can change shape of picture what you need (use 0 and 1 for first emoji and second, and separate them with dots like this [0.1.0.1.0.1.0] max_chars = 7)
+  With this command you can change shape of picture what you need (use numbers from 0 to 9, and separate them with spaces like this [0 1 0 1 0 1 0])

   generate

   With this command you generate emoji picture.
-You can find this in 'output.txt'
+You can find this in 'output.txt' or in your console